kdeldycke/awesome-engineering-team-management/readme.md

 - [Salary Negotiation: Make More Money, Be More Valued](https://www.kalzumeus.com/2012/01/23/salary-negotiation/) - “Your salary negotiation — which routinely takes less than 5 minutes to conclude — has an outsized influence on what your compensation is.”

+- [Ten Rules for Negotiating a Job Offer](https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/) - “First part will be about conceptualizing the negotiating process, about how to begin the process and set yourself up for maximal success.
+The second part will be advice on the actual back-and-forth portion of negotiating and how to ask for what you want.”

 ## Onboarding

 How to get newcomers up to speed with the rest of the team you manage.
 And how to introduce yourself to teams you just joined or inherited.